OKIMUN

 In a world crowded with fractured alliances, mounting crises, and rapidly shifting priorities, this year's session invites delegates to chart a course through disorder with imagination, conviction, and a steady commitment to diplomacy.

-Three Committees.
+Two Committees.

 One Standard of Excellence.

-All committees are open to school delegations and individual applicants.
+Both committees are open to school delegations and individual applicants.

 Register as a DelegatePrepare to Lead.